Causal inference with recurrent and competing events: Identification of the causal estimands

-Up to this section, we have considered a fixed time grid in which the duration of each interval is 1 unit of time.
-In this section we will allow the spacing of the intervals to vary in order to consider the limit of fine discretizations of time.
+Up to this section, we have considered a fixed time grid where the duration of each interval is 1 unit of time.
+In this section we will consider limiting cases of the identification results where we allow the grid-spacing to become arbitrarily small.
 Let the endpoints of the intervals $k\in\{0,\dots,K+1\}$ correspond to times $\{0,t_1,\dots,t_{K+1}\}\subseteq[0,\infty)$.
 As before, we assume the duration of all intervals is equal, and denote this by $\Delta t$.

 We can associate the counterfactual quantities considered thus far in discrete time with corresponding quantities in the counting process literature.
 An overview of the corresponding quantities is presented in Table~\ref{tab:correspondence_counterfactuals_classical}.
+Here, we use the term 'factual quantities' to denote variables that take their natural values, i.e. quantities that are not subject to any counterfactual intervention (see ~\citet{richardson_single_2013} for a formal definition of natural value).
+These are different from observed quantities, which only contain the factual events that have been recorded in subjects that are under follow-up.

+Importantly, quantities indexed by the superscript $\overline{c}=0$ are controlled direct effects with respect to an intervention which eliminates loss to follow-up, and do not have an analog in the existing counting process literature.
+This includes the quantity $C_k^{\overline{c}=0}$, which is the counterfactual value of the censoring indicator for interval $k$ under an intervention that eliminates censoring in previous intervals.